milos-pujic/playwright-e2e-tests/docs/minikube-setup-mac.md

 ### (optional) Visual Studio Code (VS Code) plugins

-On both Windows and MacOS there are plugins available for VS Code which provide user interface to Minikube's Kubernetes.
+On both Windows and Mac there are plugins available for VS Code which provide user interface to Minikube's Kubernetes.
 Plugins which can help control Minikube's Kubernetes are:

 - [Docker VS Code Plugin](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker)
 - [Kubernetes VS Code Plugin](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools)

 Docker VS Code Plugin requires to configure it properly to use minikube's docker.
 To configure this plugin open its configuration inside of VS Code, and navigate to `Docker: Environment` section.
-Run following command in Powershell (on Windows) or in Terminal (on MacOS)
+Run following command in in Terminal:

     minikube docker-env